James W. Davidson: Diplomatic career, emigration to Canada, Rotary International

 In 1904, Davidson was appointed to Dalny, Manchuria, one of the political consulates, where he was expected to promote Secretary Hay's "open door" policy.
 Later he became consul at Andong, Manchuria, and commercial attaché to the American legation, Peking, and special agent of the Department of State.
 He was appointed by President Roosevelt in 1905 consul general at Shanghai.
 He also served in Nanjing.

 Invalided out of the service in 1905, he returned to the United States to convalesce, subsequently emigrating to Canada once he had recovered.
 Once there he became involved in the lumber business, making his fortune and becoming a pillar of the local community.
 Davidson was an enthusiastic member of the Rotary club in Calgary, and when the organisation wanted to extend its reach throughout the Mediterranean, Middle East, Southeast Asia and Australasia, he was the logical choice as envoy to the region because of his prior international experience.
-Leaving in 1914, he spent CAN$250,000 of his own money to establish branches of Rotary International in Australia, New Zealand, Turkey, Greece, Egypt, Jerusalem, Burma, Siam (Thailand), Java, and in several of the Malay states including Seremban, Kuala Lumpur, Malacca, Penang, Ipoh, Klang and Singapore.
+Leaving for chartering trips in 1921 and from 1928–31, he spent CAN$255,000 of his own money to establish branches of Rotary International in Australia, New Zealand, Greece, Egypt, Jerusalem, Burma, Siam (Thailand), Java, and in several of the Malay states including Seremban, Kuala Lumpur, Malacca, Penang, Ipoh, Klang and Singapore.
 In total his trip lasted two and one-half years, and he was responsible for founding over twenty branches of the organisation around the world.

 He was a fellow of the Royal Geographical Society and member of the Asiatic Society, the Explorers Club, the Peary Arctic Club and the Authors' Club.
 In 1915, he was president of eight banks in North Dakota.

 Davidson died in Vancouver in his adopted homeland of Canada on 18 June 1933.
 Mount Davidson (Alberta) was named after him.